Rainforest Trust: Approach

 By 2025, Rainforest Trust projects helped protect more than 50 million acres and conserved habitats for nearly 3,000 threatened species.
-99% of the rainforests protected remain standing2, monitored through real-time satellite data on tree cover.
+99% of the rainforests protected remain standing, monitored through real-time satellite data on tree cover.

 Rainforest Trust’s mission to protect natural lands and species aligns directly with 30 by 30, a worldwide initiative by governments to designate 30% of Earth's lands and oceans as protected areas by 2030.
 In 2021, Rainforest Trust was a founding member of Protecting Our Planet, a $5 billion collective pledge and the largest-ever private funding commitment for biodiversity, announced at the COP26 UN Climate Change Conference (2021 United Nations Climate Change Conference).

-Rainforest Trust receives the highest rating from philanthropic watchdog Charity Navigator, which awarded the organization with a 4-star rating and 100% score.
+Rainforest Trust receives the highest rating from philanthropic watchdog Charity Navigator, which awarded the organization a 4-star rating and 100% score.

 Leadership

 Byron Swift was the CEO of the organization from its founding in 1988 until 2012, when Dr. Paul Salaman became the CEO.
 In 2020, Dr. James C. Deutsch became the CEO.
 President Emeriti include leading conservation biologists Dr. E.O.
 Wilson and Dr. Thomas Lovejoy; renowned neotropical ornithologist Robert S. Ridgely; Dr. Eric Veach, environmental advocate and computer graphics pioneer; and philanthropist and advocate Sally F. Davidson.